 However, there are a couple of things to note.

 For starters, the ICA position needs to considered first as the debit rules for pooling apply in this situation as well since the transaction is treated as a sale of tax.

-The tax must also be paid back within 75 days after the terminal tax date for that tax period.
+The tax must also be paid back and transferred to IRD within 75 days after the terminal tax date for that tax period.